WHO WAS SAINT PATRICK?

 It is not clear how Patrick died, but many sources say he died around 461 AD.

-In addition to this short article, I have created a FREE “Who was St. Patrick” Activity Pack for your kids.
+In addition to this short article, I have created a fun “Who was St. Patrick” Activity Pack for your kids.

-I included the yummy recipes we created for “Kid-Friendly Reuben Sandwiches and Baked Sweet Potato Fries as well.”
-So don’t miss out!
+I included the delicious recipes we created for “Kid-Friendly Reuben Sandwiches and Baked Sweet Potato Fries as well.”
+So don't miss out!

 The Confession of St. Patrick